 The sacredness of memory, and the taboo associated with examining it, can preclude analysis, denying a voice to those, such as Slava, Chlenov and Yelena, who have something legitimate to say that does not fit into a convenient narrative, or suggests one we might not want to hear.
 It also makes it uncomfortable to identify the faults in what is being spoken by those same people.
 While facts are not negotiable, our interpretations and experiences are never unanimous, and clashes of narratives lend insight into the deep internal conflicts that each person faced and continues to face.

 Memory, by its very nature, is never fully formed.
 Preservation of memory is vital, but the genre of oral history does not immunise speakers or their words from questioning.
 Memory is not stagnant, but constantly changing and continually shaped by our present and the stories we tell ourselves.
 It is fallible, as are our perceptions, interpretations and the conclusions we draw from events.
 It is unnatural not to question or speak back to the stories we hear.
-Leaving memory unexamined, and granting it the status of sacred or untouchable history, does memory itself a great injustice.Make a donation
+Leaving memory unexamined, and granting it the status of sacred or untouchable history, does memory itself a great injustice.Support Aeon: make a one-off donation